Name

 Description

-This package CYGPKG_DEVICES_WALLCLOCK_DALLAS_DS1390 provides a device driver for the wallclock device in the Dallas DS1390 Serial Real-Time Clock chips.
+This package CYGPKG_DEVICES_WALLCLOCK_DALLAS_DS1390 provides a device driver for the wallclock device in the Dallas/Maxim DS1390 Serial Real-Time Clock chips.
 The driver can also be used with any other chips that provide the same interface to the clock hardware.

 Functionality